 Online auction platforms have (or should have) an input area for each auction event’s terms and conditions — and that information can (or should) be displayed at the top of that auction listing.
-Then, Lot 0, 1, 2, 3 … (or even better, Lot 1, 2, 3 …) would be lots which invite bids for property.
+Then, Lot 0, 1, 2, 3 … (or even better, Lot 1, 2, 3 …) would be lots that invite bids for property.

-Suppose an auctioneer had an auction house with a sign on a door that said “Enter here …” but in small print said “This sign in only for informational purposes; no entry?”
-People come into the auction house, grab the door knob to this door, try to enter and then realize the door is locked.
+Suppose an auctioneer had an auction house with a sign on a door that said “Enter here …” but in small print said, “This sign in only for informational purposes; no entry?”
+People come into the auction house, grab the doorknob to this door, try to enter and then realize the door is locked.
 How many auctioneers would have such a sign up?
 Probably few if any.

 Yet, we place terms and conditions in an actual lot of an online auction and allow bidding on that lot and are surprised people try that door … er, bid on that lot?
 Don’t want them to bid on Lot 0?
 How about don’t have a Lot 0, or don’t allow bidding on it?

 Said another way, it is 2017, and with technology as sophisticated as it is, we have a Lot 0 which isn’t really a lot, and allow bidding where we don’t want any bidding?
 It appears so.
 If you’re an auctioneer, may be time to find a better solution.
 If your an online auction provider — it may be time to up your game.